The proposed move by India, if effectuated, will dynamite the world of global finance and destabilise global economies, writes M R Venkatesh.

 Most pink papers have missed it.
 Most news portals (barring Rediff) have failed to cognize the importance of the news item.
 News Channels with their fixation with Salman Rushdie have failed to capture the significance of the event as it unfolded.

 According to a report carried by an Israeli news website DEBKAfile, India has decided to pay Iran in gold - yes gold - for the oil it purchases.
+As countries led by US are contemplating sanctions against Iran, this move to trade gold for oil by India has stumped geo-political observers.

 India, after all, is never known to initiate any dramatic moves in the world of geo-politics or global finance.